Things to do in Lidköping and around Läckö

 Get the most out of Kållandsö

-Läckö Castle, one of Sweden's most famous and impressive castle complexes, is located in the centre of Kållandsö.
-According to the locals, Kållandsö is something completely different from the Kålland peninsula that you travel on before crossing the bridge to the island.
-It is a real summer paradise with rich history and architecture.
+Läckö Castle, one of Sweden's most famous and impressive castle complexes, is located on Kållandsö.
+It is a true summer paradise with rich history and architecture.
 Here there are opportunities for hiking, fishing, swimming and other archipelago experiences in a fabulous and scenic environment.

 - Hiking on Kållandsö island: Go on scenic trails such as the Biosphere Trail or Traneberg with lakeside paths.